elasticio/rest-api-component/README.md

 **3.** OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) contains `refresh_token` optional property, but due to EIO platform limitation it is required.
 Possible solution - use access_type:offline in additional parameters (may not work in some cases).

+**4.** We suggest not to set Delay value more then time period between two executions of the flow.
+Please keep in mind that delay can influence on time of next execution.
+For example, the flow has type `Ordinary` and scheduled to execution for every 1 minute, but the delay is set to 120 sec, so the next execution will be started only after 120 sec, instead of 1 minute.

 [circle-image]: https://circleci.com/gh/elasticio/rest-api-component.svg?style=svg&circle-token=2bf8e1f60133011d1fdea9505afdbabbd12b0c7b
 [circle-url]: https://circleci.com/gh/elasticio/rest-api-component